jianyuzhong/Resume/david.md

 * *2019-06 Graduation*

 > 2019.06, I graduated from Chengdu University of Information Technology.
-At University, I majored in software engineering ,and peformed well in my courses like C,C#,ASP,SQLSERVER and network of computer.I also earned scholarship at that time .
+At University, I majored in software engineering ,and peformed well in my courses like C,C#,ASP .net,SQLSERVER and network of computer.I also earned scholarship at that time .
 As well as ,I got a driving license and CET6 certificate during my spare time.

 ---